tsweet77/repeater-max/Nesting/readme.md

 Run MYNEST.TXT to repeat your intentions a googol times per iteration.

 It's amazing that all these files are only 412kB in size.

+You can set the power level (1-100) by replacing the NEST- files in MYNEST.TXT with your desired level.

+For instance, replace "NEST-100.TXT" in MYNEST.TXT with "NEST-50.TXT" to lower to power level 50.